Estimating Atmospheric Motion Winds from Satellite Image Data using Space-time Drift Models: Simulation studies

-This is an extension of the simulation setting in Section 4.1 and is equivalent to considering the translation warping function \citep{majumder2019statistical}.
-Next, we consider rotational winds, which are obtained by rotating each location counter-clockwise by 6$\degree$ at each time point.
 These winds are non-uniform over space and emulate big tropical storms which rotate counter-clockwise in the Northern Hemisphere and clockwise in the Southern Hemisphere due to the Coriolis effect.
-Thus, both cases reflect realistic scenarios and compensate for the lack of availability of data sets with ground truth for wind measurements.
+This simulation setting reflects realistic scenarios and compensate for the lack of availability of data sets with ground truth for wind measurements.

-For each of the two scenarios, the shifted locations are obtained at three consecutive time points.
-A fast Gaussian approximation algorithm \citep{guinness2018permutation} is then implemented using the `GpGp' package \citep{guinness2018gpgp} in R to generate the data sets for the three consecutive time points.
-We use the exponential space-time covariance function, given in equation \eqref{eq3.3} with true spatial range $\alpha_1^2 = 0.075$ (4 pixels) and true temporal range $\alpha_2^2 = 15$.
-We estimate the parameters locally using maximum likelihood estimation.
-The wind estimates are spatially smoothed using a weighted kernel with suitable bandwidth.
-We also estimate the winds using DMW algorithm, and the DMWA estimates are also smoothed for fair comparison.
+Once the shifted locations are obtained at three consecutive time points, we use the `GpGp' package \citep{guinness2018gpgp} in R to generate the data sets for the three consecutive time points.
+The covariance function used for generating the data is the exponential space-time covariance with true spatial range $\alpha_1^2 = 0.075$ (4 pixels) and true temporal range $\alpha_2^2 = 5$.
+We estimate the parameters locally using the STDM at $60 \times 60$ locations at the center of the grid.
+This reduces boundary effects during local estimation and allows us to compare the performance of our method for multiple window sizes.
+The wind estimates are spatially smoothed using a weighted Gaussian kernel.
+We also estimate the winds using DMW Algorithm under similar settings, and the DMW estimates are also smoothed for fair comparison.

+Table \ref{mytable3} compares the average performance of the algorithms and their smoothed versions over $N = 50$ simulated data sets.
+From the results, it can be seen that the STDM outperforms the DMW Algorithm for all window sizes.
+Also, smoothing the estimates gives us a much better representation of the wind fields compared to the raw estimates.